grafana/agent/docs/sources/flow/concepts/modules.md

 ## Module loaders

-A _Module loader_ is a {{< param "PRODUCT_NAME" >}} component which retrieves a module and runs the components defined inside of it.
+A _Module loader_ is a {{< param "PRODUCT_NAME" >}} component that retrieves a module and runs the components defined inside of it.

-Module loader components are responsible for:
+Module loader components are responsible for the following:

 * Retrieving the module source to run.
 * Creating a [Component controller][] for the module to run in.